Bicycle and pedestrian travel is vital to the region's public health, transportation, and the economy.

 - Increase economic activity related to bicycling and walking

-- Increase funding for bicycle and pedestrian projects, particularly on the on-road portions of the bicycle and pedestrian priority network.
+- Increase funding for bicycle and pedestrian projects, particularly on road segments identified using CDTC's Bicycle & Pedestrian Prioritization Tool.

 For more detail on these goals and how they were developed, please see the CDTC New Visions Bicycle and Pedestrian Action Plan.